ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Pointers.md

 ### Strings as pointers

-We've already discussed strings, but now we can dive in a bit deeper and understand what strings in C really are.
+We've already discussed strings, but now we can dive in a bit deeper and understand what strings in C really are (which are called C-Strings to diffrentiate them from other strings when mixed with C++)

 The following line: